 - The question should be interesting!
-You'll be reading about this topic and working on your project for the next couple of months, so pick something you like.
+You'll be reading about this topic and working on your project for the next several weeks, so pick something you like.

 - There should be at least 3 different sources of written information on

 the subject.
 You want to be able to build on the experience and knowledge of others.

 - The question should address a scientific problem and you should be able to answer it by performing scientific experiments.
 It needs to be something that you can measure.

 - How do different foundations stand up to earthquakes?